ros2/ros2_documentation/source/Tutorials/Advanced/Recording-A-Bag-From-Your-Own-Node-Py.rst

 Note the importation of the ``rosbag2_py`` package for the functions and structures necessary to work with bag files.

 In the class constructor, we begin by creating the writer object that we will use to write to the bag.
-We are creating a ``SequentialWriter``, which writes messages into the bag in the order received.
+We are creating a ``SequentialWriter``, which writes messages into the bag in the order they are received.
-Other writers with different behaviours may be available in the `rosbag2 <https://github.com/ros2/rosbag2/tree/{REPOS_FILE_BRANCH}/rosbag2_cpp/include/rosbag2_cpp/writers>`__.
+Other writers with different behaviours may be available in `rosbag2 <https://github.com/ros2/rosbag2/tree/{REPOS_FILE_BRANCH}/rosbag2_cpp/include/rosbag2_cpp/writers>`__.

 .. code-block:: Python